danieltlee18/fitcheck/journals/DanLee.md

 4/19 - Refactored some code, finished up creating the rating functionality as well as being able to show a new outfit after succesfully rating an outfit

 4/20 - Fixed up all the back-end integrated functionality and everything is working for mvp, now just need to polish up front-end/css to make the website functionally attractice

+4/24 - Fixed up some front-end css issues so that it looks better